Hardmath123/hardmath123.github.io/content/socket-science-2.md

 To say things, use `PRIVMSG #bots :Hello, world.` (The colon is a separator character, not part of the actual text that will be displayed on a client.
-Its purpose is to allow the last argument to contain spaces, which--unsurprisingly--show up quite a lot in chat messages.)
+Its purpose is to allow the last argument to contain spaces, which---unsurprisingly---show up quite a lot in chat messages.)

 If you say something from your client, you should get some scary text like this: